loaizasteven/dorie/README.md

 # <img src="./docs/static/img/Image.jpeg" alt="drawing" width="30"/> DORIE
 > Dynamic Omnichannel RoBERTa Intent Engine
+*Warning: This is an unstable version of the project.
+Use with caution as there may be breaking changes until the first stable release (1.0.0).*

 ## Overview
 DORIE (Dynamic Omnichannel RoBERTa Intent Engine) is an advanced natural language processing system designed for multi-channel intent classification.
 Built on RoBERTa architecture, it provides enterprise-grade NLP capabilities for automated response handling.

+## Project Structure
+The project is organized as follows:
+- `docs/`: Contains documentation files and static assets.
+- `libs/`: Includes library scripts and utilities.
+    - `dorie/`: Core library for DORIE functionalities.
+        - `virtualenv.sh`: Script to set up a virtual environment.
+        - `hf_management.sh`: Script for managing Huggingface cache.
+- `scripts/`: Contains various scripts for data processing and model training.
+- `tests/`: Unit and integration tests for the project.
+- `requirements.txt`: List of dependencies for setting up the project using virtualenv.

+## Roadmap
+- **Version 1.0.0**: First stable release with core functionalities.
+- **Future Enhancements**:
+    - Enhanced model training pipelines.
+    - Integration with more databases and data structures.
+    - Include LoRA (Low-Rank Adaptation) for efficient fine-tuning.
+    - Improved multi-language support.
+    - Advanced error handling and logging mechanisms.
+    - User-friendly configuration and setup process.
+    - Comprehensive documentation and tutorials.
+    - Additional cookbook examples and pytest

 ## Getting Started